Our Parish Team consists of the following dedicated members:

 Thanks to their efforts our Church is always clean.

-We are very much indebted to our five regulars, namely:
+We are very much indebted to all our volunteers

 More helpers welcome at any time!!!